October 26, 2020

-How MSPs Can Handle Their Own Security Gaps
+How MSPs Can Address Security Gaps

-With the managed IT services market expected to be worth roughly $258 billion by 2022 and more small and medium businesses (SMBs) turning to managed service providers (MSPs) to oversee and manage all of their IT needs, there will be an increased emphasis on hiring managed service providers MSPs that focus on cybersecurity.
+With the managed IT services market expected to be worth roughly $258 billion by 2022 and more small and medium businesses (SMBs) turning to managed service providers (MSPs) to oversee and manage all of their IT needs, there will be an increased emphasis on hiring MSPs that offer cybersecurity services.

-MSPs & Cybersecurity
+MSPs and Cybersecurity

 - One in five SMBs report that they have fallen victim to a ransomware attack.
 (On average, SMBs who don’t outsource their IT services report facing more ransomware attacks.)

 - When it comes to ransomware attacks, MSPs say the cost of downtime is 23 times greater than the ransom amount requested.
-According to research, the average ransom demand is $5,900 compared to the average cost of downtime coming in at a staggering $141,000.
+According to our research, the average ransom demand is $5,900 compared to the average cost of downtime coming in at a staggering $141,000.

-How Can MSPs Address Security Gaps
+How MSPs Can Manage Security Gaps

 MSSPs are known for providing managed firewalls, intrusion detection, virtual private network, vulnerability scanning, and antiviral services.
 They typically offer 24/7 monitored services to clients.
 However, MSSPs often don’t offer the breadth of services that an MSP does.
 To adapt to meet SMBs’ security needs, MSPs should:

-- Partner with an MSSP: This most economical way to increase cybersecurity offerings without having to invest heavily in tools and staff is to partner with an MSSP to expand their offerings.
+- Partner with an MSSP: This most economical way to increase cybersecurity offerings without having to invest heavily in tools and staff is to partner with an MSSP to expand offerings.

 - Adopt an Improved Alert System: Prevent workflow congestion and delays in responding to critical incidents by investing in and adopting alerting engines and tools.

 - Offer VPN: As more businesses are hiring remote workers, there is a need for increased security as employees are connecting to the network from unsecured sites.
-Setting up a VPN would provide clients a secure and encrypted connection for all of its traffic.
+Setting up a VPN would provide clients with a secure and encrypted connection for all of its traffic.

 - Offer Endpoint Protection: With more employees using various devices to access secure networks, the need for endpoint protection is critical.
 Not only should MSPs consider ways to separate endpoint devices from the main network, but they should also implement an antivirus endpoint protection solution.